 New York City has passed the first US ban on large-size sodas and other sugary drinks sold in restaurants and other eateries in a measure to fight what is called the "obesity epidemic".
+According to the Organisation for Economic Co-operation and Development, about one-third of Americans are obese and nearly 10 percent of US healthcare costs are linked to obesity-related disease.
 The new law is expected to be effective from as early as March 2013.

 An eight-member New York City Board of Health Thursday approved the proposal by Mayor Michael Bloomberg to ban sales of super-sized sugary beverages in the city, with one member abstaining.